futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-12-08-functional-graphs.markdown

 ## Functional depth-first search using adjacency lists

-In ["Structuring Depth First Search Algorithms in Haskell"](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.52.6526) David King's and John Launchbury's main goals are: implementing depth-first search and related algorithms using a functional style without any performance penalty
+In ["Structuring Depth First Search Algorithms in Haskell"](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.52.6526) David King's and John Launchbury's main goals are:

+1. implementing depth-first search and related algorithms using a functional style without any performance penalty - this means traversing the graph in linear time
-- that is graph traversal in linear time, achieving greater code modularity and formally prooving the critical properties of the algorithms.
-I would like to highlight this last aspect: it's probably the first time I encounter some material on graph algorithms that takes it into consideration and it can be really useful in property testing for example.
-The paper approaches graph traversal as a combinatorial problem and employs a common technique in languages with non-strict semantics: generate and prune.
-I'll illustrate what that mean in a bit, let's first define some types and auxiliary functions:
+2. achieving greater code modularity
+3. being able to formally prove the critical properties of the considered algorithms

+I would like to
+highlight this last aspect: it's probably the first time I encounter some material on graph algorithms that takes it into consideration and it can be really useful in property testing for example.
+The paper approaches graph traversal as a combinatorial problem and employs a common technique in that kind of problems: generate and prune.
+Before illustrating the gist of that technique, let's define some types and auxiliary functions:

 ``` haskell
 {-# LANGUAGE RankNTypes #-}